Savitri and Satyavan: Influence

+Festivals

 Married women tie a thread around a banyan tree on the Vat Purnima day.

 In Bihar, Jharkhand, and Odisha, married women observe Savitri Vrata on the Amavasya (new moon) day in the month of Jyestha every year.
 This is performed for the well-being and long life of their husbands.
 A treatise entitled Savitri Brata Katha in the Odia language is read out by women while performing the puja.
 In Western India, the holy day is observed on the Purnima (full moon) of the month as Vat Purnima.
+In both of these festivals, women water a banyan tree and wound a thread around it, as local folklore holds that this is the type of tree Savitri achieved the enlightenment to prevail over Yama.
 In India, many women are named "Savitri".

 Karadayan Nonbu is a festival celebrated in Tamil Nadu which honors Savitri's devotion to Satyavan.
-On this day, married women and young girls wear yellow robes and pray to Hindu goddesses for long lives for their husbands.
-Girls start this practice at a very young age; they wear a yellow robe on this day from the time they are a year old so they will find a good husband in future.
+On this day, married women and young girls wear yellow threads around their necks and pray to Hindu goddesses for long lives for their husbands.

-In England, Gustav Holst composed a chamber opera in one act in 1916, his Opus 25, named Savitri based on this story.

-The new age group 2002 released an album inspired by the story of Savitri and Satyavan in 1995.